 Over the past one hundred years, generational divides are usually a contentious issue within families.
 I suspect, during the period between 1920 and 1960, the debate between young adults and their parents when they wanted a car, from parents who grew up walking dreaming of riding a horse.
 Social media, cellular phones, and tablets are today’s generational divide I witnessed first hand when my children … Continue reading “Generational divide”

-Death, retirement, a high school or college graduation of a child can lead to reflection of the past.
-Thoughts peel away layers of life igniting and stirring emotions, similar to peeling the layers of an onion.
+Attending a funeral, a retirement party, a college or high school graduation, of a family member or friend can cause personal self-reflections.
+The thoughts peel away layers of life’s reality igniting and stirring emotions, similar to peeling the layers of an onion.
+At the center of an onion is a heart of filled with hope for a better tomorrow.
 WordPress daily word prompt Continue reading “Layers”

 The empty feelings when a loved one is no longer in your life.
 The empty feelings when love is not present.
 The empty feelings when all hope is lost.
 Reach out to someone in your life, to reconnect and feel the love with a phone call to hear their voice or stand in their presence to share the love.
 Someone loves you.
 WordPress daily word prompt Continue reading “Empty”